icebob/moleculer-java-site/docs/networking.md

 to be used by Moleculer for deserialization / serialization.
 This is important if you have multiple JSON implementations on the classpath.
 Several implementations can be specified in order of importance, separated by commas.
-If not specified, ServiceBroker will automatically try to choose the faster JSON API.
+If not specified, ServiceBroker will automatically try to choose the fastest JSON API.
 The values of the `readers` and `writers` parameters are listed below:

 | Reader/writer ID | JSON API and Dependency |